ustaxcourt/ef-cms/docs/postgres/restore.md

   - Toggle delete_protection from false to true.
 - In rds.tf
   - Comment out aws_rds_global_cluster
+  - Comment out global_cluster_identifier on the `aws_rds_cluster.postgres`
-  - Comment out the west related clusters, and outputs
+  - Comment out the west related clusters
+  - Comment out the `output.address_west` inside of `rds/outputs.tf`
   - East cluster
     - Uncomment snapshot_identifier and update to the snapshot identifier of your choice
-    - Toggle prevent_destroy from true to false
+    - Toggle prevent_destroy from false to true
 - Update allColors/output.tf
   - Uncomment out:
   ```